brentd09/AZ040Labs/PowerShell-Lab-10.md

-1. To verify Allan Yoo is a member of Sales Security Group, use the following command:
+1. To verify Allan Yoo is a member of the Sales Security Group, use the following command: